fix8mt/fiber/README.md

 #### C++17 fiber implementation based on modified `boost::fiber`, fcontext / x86_64 / linux only / de-boosted

 ## Introduction
-This is a modified version of boost::fiber.
+This is a modified and stripped down version of boost::fiber.
 The main differences are as follows:
-- x86_64 Linux fcontext only
+- x86_64 Linux only
+- fcontext inline assembly
 - stack uses mmap
 - no custom allocator, fiber record uses heap
 - simplified API, rvalue and lvalue resume()
+- supports any callable object
-- _deboosted_, no boost dependencies
+- _de-boosted_, no boost dependencies
 - no scheduler, no boost::context
-- lightweight static lib, the rest inlined header
+- minimal static lib, the rest in header
+- fast, lightweight